Wear-Lab/MuHASS/README.md

 # Running the monorepo

 The project requires every component to run on the terminal for development.

 `npm run expo` - Just Expo

-`npm run backend` - Concurrently runs the bluetooth server and the API server
+`npm run dev` - Concurrently runs all components of the monorepo (Note: This doesn't seem to display QR code for Expo)

 `npm run ble` - Running just the bluetooth server